 Ally Kann was born and raised in Rochester, Minnesota.
 She graduated from the University of Minnesota Twin Cities with degrees in English literature and Arabic.
 As a Cow Tipping Fellow, she works at MSS.
 Her favorite part of her job is running the Self-Advocacy Committee!
 When she’s not running around MSS, she loves reading, going to the YMCA, and drinking excessive amounts of black coffee.

-Aarohi was born and raised in New Delhi, India.
+Aarohi Narain was born and raised in New Delhi, India.
 She graduated from Macalester College in 2018, where she pursued International Studies, Japanese Language & Culture, and English Literature.
 She was drawn to Cow Tipping because of its emphasis on using narrative to enact justice, equity, and decolonization.
-The fellowship program has also given her the opportunity to explore first-hand the intersections of immigration, race, and the care industry in global context.
+The Fellowship program has also given her the opportunity to explore first-hand the intersections of immigration, race, and the care industry in global context.